Gortacashel: History

 The 1790 Cavan Carvagh list spells the name as Gortacassell.

 The 1821 Census of Ireland spells the name as Gortnacashel and Gartacashel and states- Farm containing 100 acres of excellent land on which stands a chapel.

 The 1825 Tithe Applotment Books spell the name as Gortacashel.

+In 1828 Patrick McGoldrick of Gortacashel was arrested for stabbing a man (the website mistakenly locates it in County Tyrone).

 The Gortacashel Valuation Office Field books are available for August 1838.

 Griffith's Valuation lists nine landholders in the townland.

 The landlord of Gortacashel in the 1850s was the Gresson Estate.

 Uragh National School was actually situated in the adjoining townland of Gortacashel.

 Census

 In the Census of Ireland 1821 there were nine households in the townland.

 In the 1901 census of Ireland, there were three families listed in the townland.